Russian oil giant Lukoil had big dreams for its U.S. gas stations. The invasion of Ukraine could spell the end.

 But that degree of independence may not mean much now, given the broad appetite in the West for measures that would punish Russia and the shunning of Russia-linked companies by investors.
 The company’s stock price stood at less than $7 in early March when the London Stock Exchange suspended trading on a string of Russian companies, a 92 percent drop from the prior month.

 Mexico, where Lukoil has oil exploration projects, has said it will not pursue sanctions on Russia in response to the Ukraine invasion.
 In Iraq, where Lukoil is developing one of the world’s largest oil fields, the central bank has advised the government against signing new contracts with Russian companies, though current deals are unlikely to be affected.
-Earlier this month, JP Morgan strategists recommended purchasing Lukoil corporate debt, citing in part the company’s international presence.
+Earlier this month, JPMorgan strategists recommended purchasing Lukoil corporate debt, citing in part the company’s international presence.

-In an interview, Gati attributed her decision to resign as an independent director to Putin’s “horrendous” invasion of Ukraine.
-A new law that threatens a 15-year prison sentence against anyone who contradicts the official line on Ukraine also was a factor, Gati said, because she knew she would not be able to keep from speaking out and doing so would put the company in an impossible position.
+In an interview, Gati attributed her decision — to resign as an independent director — to Putin’s “horrendous” invasion of Ukraine.
+A new law that threatens a 15-year prison sentence against anyone who contradicts the official line on Ukraine also was a factor, Gati said, because she knew that she would not be able to keep from speaking out and that doing so would put the company in an impossible position.

-“I would look forward to a day when Russia would be open again, when it would be possible to get back to the place we were, but we’re not there and I just could not be a part of it,” Gati said.
+“I would look forward to a day when Russia would be open again, when it would be possible to get back to the place we were, but we’re not there, and I just could not be a part of it,” Gati said.

 Another independent director, former Austrian chancellor Wolfgang Schuessel, also resigned after the invasion, Reuters reported.
 Schuessel did not respond to a request for comment.

 In recent weeks, as U.S. companies pulled out of Russia and American airspace was closed to Russian planes, the hunt began for other ways — both big and small — to show disapproval of Russia’s invasion.
-Some U.S. liquor stores stopping selling Russian vodka.
+Some U.S. liquor stores stopped selling Russian vodka.
 Bar owners made a show of pouring Russian liquor into the street.
 Some high-end restaurants stopped selling Russian caviar.

 Protesters gathered outside some Lukoil stations in Pennsylvania and New Jersey.
 And in Newark, the city council voted unanimously earlier this month to instruct the city’s business administrator to shut down the city’s two Lukoil stations.

 Anibal Ramos, the council member who introduced the resolution, did not respond to requests for comment.
-But he said on Facebook he wanted to “suspend the license of Russian-owned LUKOIL gas stations in Newark to show our solidarity with the people of Ukraine.”
+But he said on Facebook that he wanted to “suspend the license of Russian-owned LUKOIL gas stations in Newark to show our solidarity with the people of Ukraine.”

 “It doesn’t make sense,” said Sal Risalvato, head of the New Jersey Gasoline, Convenience Store and Automotive Association.
 “It’s nothing more than a publicity stunt.”

 The Lukoil gas stations are not owned by Lukoil N.A.
 Local residents own the gas stations and operate them, he said.
-Closing the stations hurts American workers, Risalvato said, including the people who pump the gas — New Jersey is the only state that still bans self-serve gas pumps.
+Closing the stations hurts American workers, Risalvato said, including the people who pump the gas.
+New Jersey is the only state that still bans self-serve gas pumps.

 Newark has yet to actually close the Lukoil stations.
-It was unclear if the city business administrator had the authority to do so.
+It was unclear whether the city business administrator has the authority to do so.

-Now, Gill is looking forward to 2024 when his contract with Lukoil expires.
+Now, Gill is looking forward to 2024, when his contract with Lukoil expires.
 He said he’ll turn to a different brand.
-But he is powerless before that.
+But he is powerless until then.

 He told Tusinac on the phone that he, too, should look forward to the day when he can get out of his Lukoil contract.